 PhaseNO shows several distinctive characteristics in terms of network design.
-First and foremost, compared to most of the currently popular detection algorithms (deep learning based or traditional methods), PhaseNO mimics human learning and decision making by using context from the whole seismic network, rather than seismograms at a single station.
+Compared to most of the currently popular detection algorithms (deep-learning or traditional methods), PhaseNO mimics human learning and decision making by using context from the whole seismic network, rather than seismograms at a single station.
 By consulting information and searching for consistent waveforms from surrounding stations, PhaseNO greatly improves phase picking on low SNR data, especially S phases that usually are hidden in the coda of P phases.

 Apart from the characteristics in the spatial domain, PhaseNO has a unique ability to identify phases from temporal information.
 The well-known transformer architecture that has brought about major successes in natural language processing \citep{vaswani_attention_2017} can be viewed as a special case of Neural Operators \citep{kovachki_neural_2023}.
 Just as EQTransformer uses an attention mechanism to investigate global dependencies, PhaseNO supervises the global features with kernel integrals in space and time.
-Similar to PhaseNet, PhaseNO adopts a U-shape architecture with skip connections, which improves model convergence and allows for a deeper model design with greater expressiveness.
+Like PhaseNet, PhaseNO adopts a U-shape architecture with skip connections, which improves model convergence and allows for a deeper model design with greater expressiveness.